1. Moving In

 How to Subscribe

-• Bring a completed IRIS Service Contract and payment (cash or check only) to the Rental Office.
+• Bring a completed IRIS Service Contract and payment to the Rental Office.

 • Payment must be made in full before activation; service runs for the full lease term (including sublets).